gnomad-cloud/qa-core/README.md

 I want to know how it works
 ===========================

-First, QA Shield parses the command line and initializes the Dialect, Features and Engine components.
+First, QA-Engine parses the command line and initializes the Dialect, Features and Engine components.

 Next it loads the default dialects.
-These can be specified on using the QA Shield_DIALECT environment variable.
+These can be specified on using the QA-Engine_DIALECT environment variable.
 Dialects can also be specified using --dialect option and within Feature: definitions using the @dialect annotation.

 Each Dialect instructs the parser (Yadda) to match a set of Gherkin phrases to their related function.